Mercedes-Benz 9G-Tronic transmission: Quality

+Additionally, the gearset brings the ability to shift in a non-sequential manner – going from gear 9 to gear 4 in extreme situations simply by changing one shift element (actuating brake C and releasing brake A).

 Maintenance

-Compared to the predecessor gearboxes NAG1 (5G-Tronic) and NAG2 (7G-Tronic), the NAG3 gearbox is much more highly integrated, meaning that repairs are only possible by replacing entire assemblies when servicing is required.
+Compared to the predecessor gearboxes NAG 1 (5G-Tronic) and NAG 2 (7G-Tronic), the NAG 3 gearbox is much more highly integrated, meaning that repairs are only possible by replacing entire assemblies when servicing is required.
 This applies, for example, to the oil filters permanently integrated in the plastic oil pan.
 Another example is the fully integrated mechatronic module with sensors, control unit and electrohydraulic shift plate.
 This module must be replaced as a unit, even if, for example, only one sensor is defective.